 - 2. All stood for the Pledge of Allegiance. - 3.
 There were no changes and/or additions to the agenda. - 4.
-Approval of October 8, 2019 Minutes and Special Meeting a.
-Highways - No update given as Clinton Woolley was unable to be present at the meeting.
+Approval of October 8, 2019 Minutes and Special Meeting

 Minutes on October 15th & 29th - Ron Tarbell made a motion to approve all sets of minutes, seconded by Mark Turco, unanimously approved.

 TOWN OF MOUNT HOLLY